Kimberly McCarthy

-Kimberly LaGayle McCarthy (May 11, 1961 – June 26, 2013) was a death row inmate and suspected serial killer who was convicted and sentenced to death for the 1997 murder of her neighbor, 71-year-old retired college professor Dorothy Booth, in her Lancaster, Texas (Dallas–Fort Worth area) home during a robbery.
-She was a suspect in the murders of two other elderly Texas women, for which she was never tried.
+Kimberly LaGayle McCarthy (May 11, 1961 – June 26, 2013) was an American death row inmate and serial killer who was convicted and sentenced to death for the 1997 murder of her neighbor, 71-year-old retired college professor Dorothy Booth, in her Lancaster, Texas (Dallas–Fort Worth area) home during a robbery.
+Blood DNA evidence linked her to the murders of two other elderly Texas women, for which she was never tried.

 After her final federal appeal was denied in July 2012, McCarthy's execution date was set for January 29, 2013.
 Two reprieves pushed her execution date to June 26, 2013.
 McCarthy continued to proclaim her innocence, saying she was framed for the murder.

 On June 26, 2013, McCarthy was executed by the state of Texas by lethal injection, becoming the 500th person to be executed by the state of Texas by that method.

 Early life

 McCarthy was born on May 11, 1961, in Greenville, Texas.
 She worked as an occupational therapist in a nursing home.
 She was briefly married to Aaron Michaels, with whom she had one son.
 During her adult life, she developed an addiction to crack cocaine.
 In 1990, she was convicted of forgery, and also had convictions for prostitution and theft of services.